DAGGE3R/DAGGE3R/README.md

 # Hi there 👋

-I'm Aziz Saadana, a passionate software developer specializing in building high-quality web applications.
+I'm Aziz Saadana, a passionate software engineer specializing in building high-quality web applications.
 My expertise lies in creating scalable and performant solutions using modern web technologies.

 ## 🛠️ Technologies & Tools